 Revenue

-Revenue is primarily driven by InfinitePay’s merchant acquiring and payments stack in Brazil, where CloudWalk earns fees on card transactions and monetizes adjacent fintech products.
-Management attributes a material share of growth to newer product lines launched over the prior two years, including credit, instant payments, and automated fee negotiation.
+Management attributes a material share of growth to newer product lines launched over the prior two years, including working-capital credit, Pix instant payments, and automated fee negotiation.

-CloudWalk links monetization to operating leverage from AI automation and scale in its merchant base.
-InfinitePay’s seller base reached 3M at the end of 2024, and CloudWalk said its customer base grew to almost 6M within nine months.
-In the first half of 2025, it reported $404M in net revenue and $39M in net income, alongside $128M in annualized net profit in September 2025.
+InfinitePay's seller base reached 3M at the end of 2024 before nearly doubling to 6M within the following nine months, and the company reported $404M in net revenue and $39M in net income in the first half of 2025, implying $128M in annualized net profit by September.

 Valuation & Funding